ibm-cloud-docs/assistant/deploy-web-chat.md

     The placement of the web chat icon is always the same regardless of where you paste the script element into the web page source.
 The chat window is represented by a `div` HTML element.
     {: important}

+    A developer can make more involved style changes, including:

+    - Changing the launcher icon or placement of the launch button.
+For more information, see the [Using a custom launcher tutorial](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-launcher){: external}.
+    - Changing the size or position of the chat window that is displayed when users click the launcher button.
+For more information, see the [Render to a custom element tutorial](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-example-element){: external}.

 1. Click the icon to open the chat window and talk to your assistant.

     ![Web chat window](images/web-chat-window.png)